 - If something is decreasing with respect to time, then its time derivative is negative.

-- When something is NOT changing, its time derivative must be zero.
+- When something is NOT changing, even for an instant, its time derivative must be zero at that instant.

 - One can think of an integral as the opposite of derivative, an “anti-derivative.”